ArtificialT800/Maxine/README.md

 node Maxine.js
 ```

 Maxine will automatically connect to your Minecraft server and be ready for PvP training.

-### Commands

-Once Maxine is running, you can use the following commands in the Minecraft chat to interact with her:
+Once Maxine is running, you can type the `fight me` in the Minecraft chat.

-- `fight me` - Starts a PvP session with Maxine.
-- `come here` - Calls Maxine to your position
+`come here` would ask Maxine to come to your position.

-And much more!!

 ## Contributing

 Contributions to improve Maxine are welcomed.
-If you have an idea for a new feature or a bug fix, please open an issue or submit a pull request on GitHub.
+If you have an idea for a new feature or a bug fix, please submit a pull request or open an issue on GitHub.

 ## License